Pavlfour/Tic-Tac-Toe-Minimax/README.md

 I think the code works correctly for the standard and the alpha-beta files.

-You will also find the first attemp to learn cpp which is not perfected.
+You will also find the first attempt to learn cpp which is not perfected.

 ---